Santiago: Education

 The city is home to numerous universities, colleges, research institutions, and libraries.

 The largest university and one of the oldest in the Americas is Universidad de Chile.
 The roots of the university date back to the year 1622, as on 19 August the first university in Chile under the name of Santo Tomás de Aquino was founded.
 On 28 July 1738, it was named the Real Universidad de San Felipe in honor of King Philip V of Spain.
 In the vernacular, it is also known as Casa de Bello (Spanish: House of Bello – after their first Rector, Andrés Bello).
 On 17 April 1839, after Chile's independence from the Kingdom of Spain, it was renamed the Universidad de Chile, and reopened on 17 September 1843.

 The Pontificia Universidad Católica de Chile (PUC) was founded in June 1888 and was ranked as the best school in Latin America in 2014.
 On 11 February 1930 it was declared a university by a decree of Pope Pius XI.
 It received recognition by the Chilean government as an appointed Pontifical University in 1931.
-Joaquín Larraín Gandarillas (1822–1897), Archbishop of Anazarba, was the founder and first rector of the PUC.
+Joaquín Larraín Gandarillas (1822–1897), Archbishop of Santiago, was the founder and first rector of the PUC.
 The PUC is a modern university; the campus of San Joaquin has a number of contemporary buildings and offers many parks and sports facilities.
 Several courses are conducted in English.
 Ex-president, Sebastián Piñera, minister Ricardo Raineri, and minister Hernán de Solminihac all attended PUC as students and worked in PUC as professors.
 In the 2010 admission process, approximately 48% of the students who achieved the best score in the Prueba de Selección Universitaria matriculated in the UC.